wilburc/wilburc.github.io/_portfolio/ugh.md

 ### Have you ever tried complaining to like, an online bot?
 - “No.”

+### Why not?
+Do you want to?
+- “Haha I’d think about it, if there were one to complain to.”
+- “Never really thought about it.”

-It turns out, people didn’t.
-Online bots are typically programmed to generate a response for every line you send.
+ We tried complaining to some existing bots, such as <a href='http://www.cleverbot.com/'>CleverBot</a> and <a href='https://www.chatbots.org/chatbot/a.l.i.c.e/'>A.L.I.C.E.</a>.
+It became apparent that they were not suitable for complaining, given our existing learnings.
+When complained to, they offered no sympathy, but rather asked questions.
+Also, online bots are typically programmed to generate a response for every line you send.
 But when complaining online, who types out an entire coherent thought before pressing enter?
-Based on my own experience/observations, when truly passionate/furious about something, people
+Based on my own experience and observations, when truly passionate/furious about something, people type like

-type

-like

   *this*.

 ## Make a thing